a3chiang/BENG183/chipseq.md

 # Reference
-[1] Nakato, R., Shirahige, K. "Recent advances in ChIP-seq analysis: from quality management to whole-genome annotation."
-Briefings in Bioinformatics.
-2016.
-18(2): 279-290.<br>
+[1] Bardet, A.F., He, Q., Zeitlinger, J., Stark, A. "A computational pipeline for comparative ChIP-seq analyses."
+Nature Protocols.
+2012.
+7:45-61.<br>

 [2] Furey, T.S.
 "ChIP-seq and Beyond: new and improved methodologies to detect and characterize protein-DNA interactions."
-Nature Review Genetics.
+Nature Reviews Genetics.
 2012.
 13(12):840-852.<br>

+[3] Jansen, A., Verstrepen, K.J.
+"Nucleosome Positioning in Saccharomyces cerevisiae."
+Microbioogy and molecular biology reviews.
+2011.
+75(2):301-320.<br>

+[4] Nakato, R., Shirahige, K. "Recent advances in ChIP-seq analysis: from quality management to whole-genome annotation."
+Briefings in Bioinformatics.
+2016.
+18(2): 279-290.<br>

+[5] Park, P.J.
+"ChIP-seq:advantages and challenges of a maturing technology."
+Nature Reviews Genetics.
+2009.
+10:669-680.